 Hampton is a somewhat small town located in the state of Tennessee.
 With a population of 5,588 people and two constituent neighborhoods, Hampton is the 109th largest community in Tennessee.

 When you are in Hampton, you'll notice that it is more blue-collar than most other communities in America.
-36.54% of Hampton’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Hampton is a town of service providers, construction workers and builders, and sales and office workers.
-There are especially a lot of people living in Hampton who work in office and administrative support (10.31%), management occupations (7.26%), and sales jobs (6.88%).
+37.52% of Hampton’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Hampton is a town of service providers, sales and office workers, and construction workers and builders.
+There are especially a lot of people living in Hampton who work in office and administrative support (9.68%), healthcare (8.35%), and sales jobs (7.71%).

 The people who call Hampton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hampton residents report their race to be White, followed by Asian.
-Important ancestries of people in Hampton include German, Irish, Scots-Irish, and Scottish.
+Important ancestries of people in Hampton include English, Irish, Scottish, and Scots-Irish.

 The most common language spoken in Hampton is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Italian.